psychopy/psychopy/docs/source/general/dataOutputs.rst

 Excel data file
 --------------------

 Excel 2007 files (.xlsx) are a useful and flexible way to output data as a spreadsheet.
-The file format is open and supported by nearly all spreadhsheet applications (including older versions of Excel and also OpenOffice).
+The file format is open and supported by nearly all spreadsheet applications (including older versions of Excel and also OpenOffice).
 N.B. because .xlsx files are widely supported, the older Excel file format (.xls) is not likely to be supported by PsychoPy unless a user contributes the code to the project.

 Data from PsychoPy are output as a table, with a header row.
 Each row represents one condition (trial type) as given to the :class:`~psychopy.data.TrialHandler`.
 Each column represents a different type of data as given in the header.
 For some data, where there are multiple columns for a single entry in the header.
 This indicates multiple trials.
 For example, with a standard data file in which response time has been collected as 'rt' there will be a heading `rt_raw` with several columns, one for each trial that occured for the various trial types, and also an `rt_mean` heading with just a single column giving the mean reaction time for each condition.

 If you're creating experiments by writing scripts then you can specify the sheet name as well as file name for Excel file outputs.
 This way you can store multiple sessions for a single subject (use the subject as the filename and a date-stamp as the sheetname) or a single file for multiple subjects (give the experiment name as the filename and the participant as the sheetname).

-Builder experiments user the participant name as the file name and then create a sheet in the Excel file for each loop of the experiment. e.g. you could have a set of practice trials in a loop, followed by a set of main trials, and these would each receive their own sheet in the data file.
+Builder experiments use the participant name as the file name and then create a sheet in the Excel file for each loop of the experiment. e.g. you could have a set of practice trials in a loop, followed by a set of main trials, and these would each receive their own sheet in the data file.

 .. _textFile: